 - End in mind – Have a clear vision of your end goal.
 Know exactly how much you would like to be able to price your art at the prime of your business.
 This will give you the information that you will need to market your business.

 - Set a timeline – Set a goal of when you would like to accomplish this goal.

 - Be realistic – Be realistic in your goals.
 There will be many factors that will play in the pricing of your artwork.

 - Start low – You will need to build your name.
-Even if your artwork is worth more money in the beginning, it does not matter if no one knows of you.
+Even if your artwork is worth more money, in the beginning, it does not matter if no one knows about you.
 You will need to build your name and brand.

 - Research your niche – Research what other artists are selling their art for.
-You will need to know how long that they have been selling.
+You will also want to know how long they have been selling.